SHOP ALL PRODUCTS NOW

 • Terpenes are responsible for the tastes and aromas of cannabis strains, which can influence the overall experience.

-• Terpenes contain mood-enhancing and anti-anxiety properties, such as stress relief and anti-inflammatory properties, among their therapeutic benefits.
+• Terpenes contain mood-enhancing and anti-anxiety properties among their therapeutic benefits.
+They're often used for stress relief and anti-inflammatory properties.

 • The best terpenes for anxiety include limonene, myrcene, linalool, and humulene.